up

 No inflation or compensation change is included in outyear projections.

-Items recommended for one-time funding in FY25, including overflow sheltering in motels, contract services increase, overtime increase, and lapse increase will be eliminated from the base in the outyears.
+Items recommended for one-time funding in FY27, including funding of overflow emergency shelter support for families and Short-Term Housing and Rental Assistance Program (SHARP) for families, will be eliminated from the base in the outyears.

 These figures represent the estimated annualized cost of general wage adjustments, service increments, and other negotiated items.